 Surface parking and entrance drive areas should be prepared in accordance with the general recommendations for stripping and fill placement stated elsewhere in this text, except the upper 1-ft must be compacted to at least 100 percent of the standard Proctor maximum dry density.
-The pavement section provided was based on a CBR of 6.
+Topsoil stripping depths may be reduced within flexible pavement areas to leave some slightly organic soil in place.
+Close monitoring will be required to achieve this cost savings.
+The pavement design provided below was based on a CBR of 4.
 Specific traffic frequency and loading information has not been provided; however, assuming that the paved areas can be broken into two categories with the listed frequencies and loading being acceptable, the following pavement sections may be used.

-AUTOMOBILE PARKING - Maximum 1000 vehicles per day (VPD) consisting of automobile traffic and no more than 10 medium trucks (6 kips per axle) per day.
+AUTOMOBILE PARKING -

+Maximum 1000 vehicles per day (VPD) consisting of

+automobile traffic and less than 5 percent medium (6

+kips per axle) truck traffic.
 No heavy trucks.

-TRUCK PARKING/DOCKS - Maximum 3000 VPD including not more than 2 heavy trucks per day.
+TRUCK PARKING/DOCKS -

+Maximum 3000 VPD including not more than 2

+heavy trucks per day.